alaudet/raspi-sump/docs/install.md

     systemctl --user status rsumpwebchart.timer

+# Notifications

+There are two methods to receive notifications with Raspi-Sump.
+You can send email alerts or use Mastodon direct messages.
+Email alerts allow you to send email to a SMS Mobile number.

+[Mastodon](https://joinmastodon.org/) alerts allow you to receive Direct Messages in iOS or Android mobile devices with a compatible Mastodon app.
+This requires a Mastodon account with a server that supports Direct Messages.

+While configuration of Mastodon servers is beyond the scope of this instruction set, you will be required to create a Mastodon account to host your application credentials and an account to receive messages.
+Mastodon will then provide credentials you can enter for ClientID in the raspisump.conf file.

+See raspisump.conf for details on how to enable options.

-# Test Email Alerts
+# Test Notification Alerts

-### On Demand Email Test
+### On Demand Email or Mastodon Direct Message Test

-To test that emails are working run the command 'emailtest';
+To test that that notifications are working run the command 'alerttest';

-    emailtest
+    alerttest

     ** If you did not add /opt/raspi-sump/bin to your path as mentioned earlier you can type the full location of the command

-    /opt/raspi-sump/bin/emailtest
+    /opt/raspi-sump/bin/alerttest

 ### Heartbeat Alerts

-Raspi-Sump can send email tests at predefined intervals.
+Raspi-Sump can send heartbeat notification tests at predefined intervals.
 See the raspisump.conf file option 'heartbeat' and 'heartbeat_interval'.

 In /home/$USER/raspi-sump/raspisump.conf, this section configures the email heartbeat once per week.